Kaykebonafe/Lexical-Recognizer/README.md

 # Lexical-Recognizer
-A lexical recognizer made in C++ for the compiler discipline of my college.
+A lexical recognizer made in C++ for the compiler discipline.